April 30, 2026

 Personal vs Business Accounts: The Real Differences

-Business checking accounts aren't fundamentally different from personal ones.
-They're checking accounts with slightly different terms and sometimes different fees.
-Here's what actually differs:
+Business checking accounts are not fundamentally different from personal ones.
+They are checking accounts with slightly different terms and sometimes different fees.
+Here is what actually differs:

 | Feature | Personal Account | Business Account |